Coworking Tour

 That totally shifted how we see the business.

-Max: Yeah it’s hard because every coworking space on their website will say hey we’ve got a great community.
+Max: Yeah, it’s hard because every coworking space on their website will say hey, we’ve got a great community.
 And it’s easy for us to say we’ve got a great community — but I actually genuinely believe that we’ve got a great one.
 And it’s down to the fact that we have this kind of niche of having these expats looking for friends more than looking for a place to work.
-We literally had someone come in and say “I’m looking for my people” so I invited another couple of members into the kitchen and we all sat down and had a chat for half an hour to let him know that there are more of his people there.
-I think that’s what we’re trying to do, it’s an organic type of growth.
-And that core of the community is what grows outwards.
-Other people come into the space and see that and say: “yeah, that’s where I want to be.”
+We literally had someone come in and say “I’m looking for my people” Other people come into the space and see that and say: “yeah, that’s where I want to be.”

 Michal: No matter how much money you have, you can’t just build that out.
-It takes time to nurture, and protect it, and it takes us showing them that they mean a lot to us.
+It takes time to nurture and protect it, and it takes us to show them that they mean a lot to us.
 That just takes time.
 It’s sort of like kindling, once you get the fire lit all you need to do it protect it and nurture it and it’s just going to grow.

 Image for post